davidrwanda/wingistore/README.md

 ### To run this application, follow these steps:
 Clone this repository.
 Navigate to the project directory.

+## Note
+This project was made using Node 1.4 if you use newer version some library might not work correctly
 ### `Run npm install`

 Run npm start to start the development server.